 - What is Web Development?

-- What is the Web Development Cycle?
+- What is a Web Development Life Cycle?

 - The 7 Phases of Web Development Life Cycle